Nebraska Court Records

 Nebraska small claims court has limited jurisdiction on claims of $3,900 or less.
 Some common examples of these cases are;

-Loan Payment: The small claims court hears cases about defaults in a loan payment.
-At the court, the plaintiff must prove that there was an agreement, and the loan was sent to the defendant.
+Loan Payment: The small claims court hears cases about loan payment defaults.
+At the court, the plaintiff is expected to prove that there was an agreement and that the loan was sent to the defendant.

-Landlord and Tenant Disputes: When there are issues affecting a landlord and tenant’s relationship, the small claims court can attend to it.
+Landlord and Tenant Disputes: When issues affect a landlord and tenant’s relationship, the small claims court can attend to them.
 Most of these issues are related to rent or other deposits.

 Personal Injury: This happens when another party can cause harm to another, whether intentionally or carelessly.